taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/model_card.md

 The preprocessing workflow establishes paths for training, testing, and prediction datasets, and maps each landscape category to a numeric code.
 It resizes all images to 100x100 pixels, collects images and labels into lists, and converts these lists into Numpy arrays, which are then saved in `.npy` format for efficient future use.

 #### Training overview:
-The `train.py` script trains a convolutional neural network (CNN) for image classification using MLflow for experiment tracking and logging.
-It loads preprocessed training data from `.npy` files, constructs and compiles the CNN, and tracks carbon emissions during training.
+The `train.py` script trains a Convolutional Neural Network (CNN) for image classification using MLflow for experiment tracking and logging.
+It loads preprocessed training data from '.npy' files, constructs and compiles the CNN, and tracks carbon emissions during training.
 After training, the model is saved as a pickle file for future use.

 #### Training Hyperparameters